 You can attach wired speakers to your computer by connecting them to a USB port or to the audio-out (headphone)/audio-in (microphone) combo jack on your computer or on a docking station.

 To connect wireless speakers to your computer, follow the device manufacturer's instructions.
+To connect high-definition speakers to the computer, see Setting up HDMI audio on page 24.
 Before connecting speakers, lower the volume setting.

 Connecting headphones